Snippets

 Horny Toads Were Awesome But…

-(New Book!)
+(Book 2!)
 "Every civilization has a rite of passage where boys become men.
 American Indian braves had to kill a buffalo.
 Africans had to kill…

 READ SNIPPET